 Failure is the pillar of success.
 Yes, it can be daunting, and the fear of failing often prevents us from taking risks.
 But failure is also an invaluable learning tool and the hidden foundation of most successful businesses and innovations.
 Learning from our experiences helps us improve and refine ideas, setting the groundwork for future success.

 Haunted by the memory of a failed business?
-From why businesses fail to how to revive a project, learn from your experience to revisit the ideas you care about.
+From where things go wrong to how to revive a failing business or project, learn from your experience to revisit the ideas you care about.

 Let’s start by setting things straight: just because your business failed, doesn’t mean you’re a failure.
 All the most successful people have failed before.
 Do you know why?
 Because they’ve tried.
 They took a risk, and it didn’t necessarily pay off the first time.
 Or the second.
 But they kept trying and, eventually, they found their own recipe for success.
 Failure is an act of courage.
 So pat yourself on the back: you’ve been brave enough to try, and now the challenge is to take the hit and bounce back.